Skip to main content

 The built-in DLP check (checks.body.dlp) scans message bodies for secrets and PII and takes one of two actions per finding kind: block the message outright, or redact the match in place and forward the rewritten body.
 It is the only Shield check that mutates traffic rather than just deciding on it — typically used to stop keys and credentials from leaving through API responses, and to mask PII before it reaches downstream consumers or logs.

-DLP is a built-in body check, not an engine — it runs inside the body_checks stage (see Built-in Checks & Pipeline Order) and requires body inspection on its direction (see Body Inspection & Limits).
+DLP is a built-in body check, not an engine — it runs inside the body_checks stage (see Built-in Checks & Pipeline Order).
+It needs the body buffered on its direction; you do not have to set inspect_request_body / inspect_response_body yourself — shield derives them from direction (see Body Inspection & Limits).

 Configuration